 |Roy Oswalt might start this week|

 |by Chris Cwik | CBSSports.com|

-(5/20/13) Rockies pitcher Roy Oswalt is drawing rave reviews after his first rehab start of the season, according to the Denver Post.
+(6/17/13) Rockies pitcher Roy Oswalt could make his season debut this week, according to the Denver Post.

 |by Michael Hurcomb | CBSSports.com|